Have you ever dreamed of traveling solo through China?

 In fact, some of the most heartwarming interactions you’ll have while you’re in China will probably be when you ask the locals for help.

-Just remember that tipping is not customary in China, so please don’t pull out your wallet when you do receive help.
+Just remember that tipping is not customary in China.
+So, please don’t pull out your wallet when you do receive help – this includes hotel staff.

 Are you ready for solo travel in China?